dmorales414/dmorales414/README.md

 - 🔭 I’m currently working on ...
 Evertec
 - 🌱 I’m currently learning ...
 AWS
 - 👯 I’m looking to collaborate on ...
-Flutter & React.js
+Flutter & React.js projects
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Personal Website](https://davidmorales.in/) or [LinkedIn](https://www.linkedin.com/in/david-morales-profile/)